mrzealot/absolem/index.md

 Translating the above to materials led to:

-- 4 mm thick oak layers for the cover/undercover and the "belly",
+- 4 mm thick oak layers for the cover/undercover and the "middles",
-- 1.5 and 1 mm thick stainless steel layers for the switch plate and the bottom cover, respectively, and
+- 1.5 and 1 mm thick stainless steel layers for the switch plate and the bottom cover, respectively,
-- 3 mm thick embossed neoprene for the anti-slip bottom and the internal sound dampening.
+- 3 mm thick embossed neoprene for the anti-slip bottom and the internal sound dampening, and
+- blank PBT keycaps for a minimal, clean look (and to force me to actually learn my fucking keymap).

 ### Preparations